tralfaz/GUTS/README.md

      Trails - Like Move, but adds body path trails, up to a maximum length, for each body.
 Produces multicolored sperghetti.

+     Add - Adds new markers with each frame step.
+Produces something like Anime tentacle porn.
+Who doesn't like anime tentacle porn.

+     Merge - Like Move, but body collisions merge masses.

   Frame Rate:
      Change the animation speed.
 Choose the number of animation frames to try